Code-Institute-Submissions/RuiOliveira83-MP3/README.md

 ![Responsiveness](readme-images/responsiveness.png)

-The website structure adapts well to all used screen size.
+The website structure adapts well to all used screen sizes.

 ### Functionality of the website
 The responsiveness of all pages was tested:
 - the website name on the top left corner returns you to the home page;
 - the Categories dropdown menu shows all the available categories and, when clicked, shows all the recipes on the selected category;
 - the Recipes button opens the home page where all the recipes are shown;
-- the Log In button opens the log in page.
-In the log in page there is an option to go to the register page, if the user is an unregistered user.
+- the LogIn button opens the login page.
+On the login page, there is an option to go to the register page if the user is unregistered.
 If the user inserts a wrong username or a wrong password a flash message is shown saying "Incorrect Username and/or Password";
 - the Register button opens the Register page.
-The register page has an log in option, if the user is already registered;
+The register page has a log in option if the user is already registered;
-- The "My Recipes" button directs the user to a page with all the the recipes added by the user;
+- The "My Recipes" button directs the user to a page with all the recipes added by the user;
-- The "Add Recipe" button returns a page were the user can add a new recipe;
+- The "Add Recipe" button returns a page where the user can add a new recipe;
 - The Manage Categories button directs the admin user to a page where the user can add new categories and delete existing categories.

 ### Browser compatibility